- Dr Jean-Francois Daoust

 Topics interested in supervising

-Broadly defined: political behaviour, public opinion and political attitudes, comparative politics, Canadian/Québec politics, political communication, political psychology.
+Broadly defined: political behavior, public opinion, quantitative methods, political attitudes, comparative politics, Canadian/Québec politics, public administration, political communication, and political psychology.

 If you are interested in being supervised by Jean-Francois Daoust, please see the links below for more information: